salab/iccheck/README.md

 # ICCheck - Inconsistent Change Checker

-Reports possible inconsistent changes in pre-commit files, commited files, and/or Pull Requests.
+ICCheck takes any 2 revisions (including commit and worktree) from a Git repository and reports possible inconsistent changes in pre-commit files, commited files, and/or Pull Requests.

 ICCheck lists (pre-commit) changes made on a git repository and checks missing changes on cloned codes (i.e. copy-pasted codes).